Skip to main content

 • VA must show that there has been an actual change in the disability since the last rating decision

-• VA must show that change in the disability reflects material improvement in the veteran’s ability to function under the ordinary conditions and stressors of life and work
+• VA must show that the change in the disability reflects a material improvement in the veteran’s ability to function under the ordinary conditions and stressors of life and work

 • Examination reports must be based on thorough examinations

-Additionally, the procedural manual (M21) that VA adjudicators use to process claims states that VA must outline the time period during which your condition is said to have (materially) improved.
+Additionally, the procedural manual (M21) that VA adjudicators use to process claims states that VA must outline the period during which the condition is said to have (materially) improved.

-VA is required to send a letter proposing the reduction of your benefits, if the decrease will affect the amount of monthly compensation you receive.
-The letter is not a final VA decision and so cannot be appealed, but VA gives you the opportunity to respond to the proposal by submitting evidence and/or attending a hearing.
+If the decrease will affect the amount of monthly compensation you receive, then VA is required to send a letter proposing the reduction of the benefits.
+The letter is not a final VA decision, and it cannot be appealed.
+VA gives you the opportunity to respond to the proposal by submitting evidence and/or attending a hearing.

 From the date of the letter, you have 60 days to submit evidence if you believe the reduction is not warranted.
 Within the first 30 days of the 60-day period, you have the option to request a hearing to be conducted by VA personnel unrelated to the proposed reduction.
 VA must consider evidence you submit during this period (including the transcript of the hearing, if you choose to attend one) and all previous evidence and medical records associated with your file.

-What are some types of evidence you might submit?
-You do not need to submit treatment records from your VA Medical Center as VA already has access to those documents.
-But it can be helpful to submit a medical opinion from an outside, independent doctor if your Compensation and Pension exam was not favorable.
+You do not need to submit treatment records from your VA Medical Center since VA already has access to those documents.
+However, it can be helpful to submit a medical opinion from an outside, independent doctor if your Compensation and Pension exam was not favorable.
 Additionally, you may want to submit statements from family, friends, or employers who have observed your ability to function in daily life and/or at work.
-If you choose not to submit evidence within the 60-day period, VA will issue a final decision reducing your rating.
+If you choose not to submit evidence within the 60 days, then VA will issue a final decision reducing your rating.

 If, after 60 days or the review of your submitted evidence, VA sends a final decision that reduces your rating, you can file an appeal with a Notice of Disagreement form.